Amir4g/CLVOS23/README.md

 ```

 ## License
-Follwing videos from YouTube are used for creating CLVOS23:

 CLVOS23 is licensed under a [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) License.
 The data of CLVOS23 is released for non-commercial research purpose only.